Baryon-driven decontraction in Milky Way mass haloes: Results

 Finally, a Savitzky-Golay filter is used to smooth the radial variation of $A_{2}(r)$, with the length of the smoothing window set to 5\% of the total number of annuli.
-The right panel of Fig.~\ref{figure_5} shows the $A_{2}(r)$ profile for halo G2 at $z = 0$; this has a prominent peak within 4~kpc that is associated with the presence of a strong bar.
+The right panels of Fig.~\ref{figure_6} show the $A_{2}(r)$ profile and the quadrupole moment phase angle for halo G2 at $z = 0$.
+The former has a prominent peak within 4~kpc associated with the presence of a strong bar, which shows a consistent orientation out to 4~kpc.
 We use the peak value, $A^{\rm max}_{2}$, to estimate the strength of the bar for each galaxy as a function of time.
-Given that other features can also influence the value of $A_{2}$, we inspect the stellar distribution of galaxies with $A^{\rm max}_{2} \geq 0.15$ to confirm the presence of a bar.
+In this work we use a threshold of $A^{\rm max}_{2} = 0.15$ to estimate when a bar forms, with the choice behind this value being strictly operational.
+Given that features and artifacts not related to bars can also boost the quadrupole moment in complicated cosmological simulations such as this one, we visually inspect the stellar distribution of galaxies with $A^{\rm max}_{2} \geq 0.15$ to confirm the presence of a bar.

 Two other important properties of the bar are its length and pattern speed.
 To measure the length, we employ the definition adopted by \citet{Algorry.2017}: the radius at which $A_{2}(r)$ first drops below 0.15 after it has reached $A^{\rm max}_{2}$.
-The dashed black circle in the left panel of Fig.~\ref{figure_5} shows the extent of the bar determined in this way.
+The dashed black circle in the left panel of Fig.~\ref{figure_6} shows the extent of the bar determined in this way.